Gift and Loan Trust

 Set up the trust with a £10 gift and lend a sum of money to the trustees on an interest-free basis.
 The trustees will then use this lump sum to take out one of our investment bonds.

-Once the trust is fully set up, you can take regular or ad hoc withdrawals from the lump sum you’ve loaned.
-However, you can’t benefit from any investment growth made within the bond.
+Once the trust is fully set up, you can have regular or ad hoc withdrawals from the lump sum you’ve loaned to the trust.
+However, you can’t benefit from any of the growth on the trust fund.

 Accessing your money

-With a gift and loan trust, you can access the loan at any time.
-This means you can withdraw money from the loan amount, although you won’t be able to benefit from any investment growth.
+With a gift and loan trust, you can have access to your outstanding loan at any time.
+This means you can ask the trustees to withdraw money from the investment bond as loan repayments.
+You won't be able to benefit from any growth on the trust fund.

 A bare or discretionary trust?

-This trust can be set up as either a bare or discretionary trust.
+This trust can be set up on either absolute (bare) or discretionary basis.

 Discretionary Gift and Loan Trust